koaning/human-learn/README.md

 This library hosts the popular titanic survivor dataset for demo purposes.
 The goal of this dataset is to predict who might have survived the titanic disaster.

+#### Fish

+The fish market dataset is also hosted in this library.
+The goal of this dataset is to predict the weight of a fish.